xanderstevenson/community-content-pipeline/README.md

 ## What this repository accomplishes

-a) Provides a template for your blog or article and showd you how to check it for spelling and grammar errors.
+a) Provides a template for your blog or article and showd you how to check it for spelling and grammar errors </br>
-b) Shows how to create a directory and .txt file with your article in it.
+b) Shows how to create a directory and .txt file with your article in it </br>
-c) An automated workflow will convert the txt file to an MP3 and save it in an 'mp3s' folder in your new directory
+c) An automated workflow will convert the txt file to an MP3 and save it in an 'mp3s' folder in your new directory </br>
-d) Explains how to compress your MP3 into a ZIP and attach to your article or blog
+d) Explains how to compress your MP3 into a ZIP and attach to your article or blog </br>
-e) Gives alternate means of generating your MP3, for more control over spoken accent.
+e) Gives alternate means of generating your MP3, for more control over spoken accent. </br>

 The final result is a .txt source of truth in the relative directory in this repo, along with an MP3.
 This data structure of blogs and articles serves as a record, backup and can eventually serve as an archive for all artivles on the Cisco Community Developer Hub.